 London Irish Rugby Football Club approached us to help sell the remaining tickets for the St Patrick’s Day event.
-We ran a PPC campaign for them which achieved 26.5m ad views, 44,000 clicks and 740 Facebook Page likes.
+We ran a PPC campaign for them across Facebook, Google, Bing and Yahoo, as well as remarketing campaigns to attract returning visitors, which achieved 26.5m ad views, 44,000 clicks and 740 Facebook Page likes.

 Selling rugby tickets to rugby fans might sound like a simple affair, but the reality was that due to competition from other teams, other sporting events and other ticketing websites, London Irish was not reaching enough fans or selling enough tickets to hit the targets and goals they had set themselves.